OxAI-Safety-Hub/al-llm-experiments/local_datasets/README.md

 - A csv file named `train.csv`.
 This will store the data for training.

+- A csv file named `evaluation.csv`.
+This will store the data for validation.

 - A csv file named `test.csv`.
 This will store the data for testing.

-- **[Optional]** A csv file named `evaluation.csv`.
-This will store the data for validation.
-If no file is provided, the local datahandler uses some of the training data instead for this purpose.

 Dataset labels